Visual Arts in Sligo

 Early Visual Arts

 Sligo is home to two examples of medieval Irish art history.
 These are the Celtic High Cross sculptures at Drumcliffe, the church in whose graveyard the Nobel-Prize Winning poet WB Yeats is buried.
 (Critics consider that Yeats connected nineteenth century to twentieth-century poetry in the same way as Picasso connected them for painting.)
 The High Crosses, together with with the ruin of a round tower are the only remaining signs of the Drumcliffe monastery, founded by St Colmcille in the sixth Century.
 One cross is decorated with biblical scenes including: Adam and Eve, David and Goliath, and what looks like the only sculpture of the Virgin Mary and Child on a Celtic High Cross.
 The other cross is headless and plain.
 Although most of these Irish crosses are greatly weathered, and retain only a proportion of their embellishments and engravings, in the medieval period they constituted a fabulous contribution to Western free-standing public sculpture.
-In addition, Co Sligo was the site of the discovery of the Moylough Belt Shrine, one of the finest examples of early Christian metalwork.
+In addition, Co Sligo was the site of the discovery of the Moylough Belt Shrine, one of the finest examples of ecclesiastical metalwork in the history of Irish art.

 Famous Artists